Skip to content

 MCP Setup

 MCP (Model Context Protocol) lets Claude use MemLayer as a tool.
-MemLayer uses the Streamable HTTP transport (MCP spec 2025-03-26).
+MemLayer uses stdio transport for local communication.

 Add MemLayer to your Claude Desktop configuration file: